 “In the show, I’m telling everyone about everyone else and introducing different value systems,” Ferreira said.
 “Everyone can find someone they agree with as well as see the other side of the story.
 They’re forced to listen to that perspective for a little while.”

-reaction he gets after the show?
+The most common reaction he gets after the show?
 Gratitude.

 “When people come up to me after the show, they say thank you for opening your heart and taking these risks,” Ferreira said.
 “That’s so gratifying because I’m not an actor – I’m just putting out everything that’s been haunting me.”